ESPresense/ESPresense.github.io/apps.md

 ### Troubleshooting

-See the [troubleshooting page](/troubleshooting) for some strategies to help debug problems.
+If you're having difficulty getting things set up and work properly, check out the [troubleshooting page](/troubleshooting) before you open an issue.
+It will help you determine what information you need to provide to identify and fix what's gone wrong.

 ### Add to the list